sPHENIX-Collaboration/Singularity/README.md

 Please discuss on [sPHENIX software email list](https://lists.bnl.gov/mailman/listinfo/sphenix-software-l) and [meeting](https://indico.bnl.gov/categoryDisplay.py?categId=88) regarding any question or suggestion.

-# Trouble shooting
+# Troubleshooting

-## 3D accellerated Graphics
+## 3D accelerated Graphics

 *Note: the container is built for batch computing.
 It could be tricky to bring up 3D-accelerated graphics for Geant4 display.*
-* On MAC John H. have developped [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).
+* On MAC John H. have developed [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).
 * On Linux, binding local X IPC socket folder to the singularity container could help enabling local 3D acceleration, e.g. `singularity -B /tmp/.X11-unix:/tmp/.X11-unix ....` followed with `setenv DISPLAY unix:0.0` in the container.

 ## Clean download in Option-2

-Occationally, local download catch become corrupt, e.g. after a interupted `updatebuild.sh` call.
+Occasionally, local download catch become corrupt, e.g. after an interrupted `updatebuild.sh` call.
 Please clean up the local download buffer by removing the `./cvmfs` folder.
 Or you can run `./updatebuild.sh --clean <other options>` which force a clean download (default is incremental updates).